In a glass measuring cup, add the water and cream.

 In another measuring cup, add the remaining sugar, salt, oil, butter and eggs, whisking to combine.

-Add to the yeast mixture along with the pumpkin in a standing mixer.
+Add to the yeast mixture in a standing mixer.

 Stir with a dough hook to combine.

-Add the flour and cinnamon over the top and the soy lecithin.
+Add the flour over the top and the soy lecithin.

 Remove the dough hook and place a towel over the bowl to rise for 1-2 hours in a warm spot.

-Very liberally flour the counter and sprinkle lightly on top of the dough, and roll the dough into a large, even rectangle.
+Very lightly flour the counter and roll the dough into a large, even rectangle.

 Spread the soft butter all the way to the edges.